Marketing the Rainbow

 Kristina Hagbard: ABSOLUT will continously develop initiatives targeted to the LGBT community on a global level, that can also be activated in local markets, but will also in all its communication ensure relevance for our consumers, of which the LGBT community is an important part.
 Supporting the LGBT community is part of the brand soul and support our belief in a diverse, respectful and colorful world.
 We have a long term committment.

-Note: this case study is based on desk research and a personal interview with Kristina Hagbard in 2010, at that time Global PR Manager of Absolut.
+Note: this case study is based on years of desk research and a personal interview with Kristina Hagbard in 2010, at that time Global PR Manager of Absolut.